Communist period, Solidarity strikes and Lech Walesa history.

 30.04.2014 – Grand opening of European Solidarity Centre in Gdansk

 Today you can learn more about the history of the movement and the Polish society’s victory over communism in the European Solidarity Centre.
-It is established on a site of the former Lenin Shipyard, next to the monumental three crosses of the fallen shipyard workers memorial.
+It is established on a site of the former Lenin Shipyard.
+ECS is situated next to the monumental three crosses of the fallen shipyard workers memorial.
 Gdańsk of today is the city of freedom.
 It is full of relics showing the struggle and price which the Poles had to pay for it.
 Let us take for a fascinating tour around places related to the most crucial events in the post-war history of Europe.